-controlGen is a boutique consulting firm focused on technology and operations for small- to mid-sized businesses improve their digital presence.
+controlGen is a boutique consulting firm focused on helping small- to mid-sized businesses improve their digital presence.
 We deliver high-value, technology solutions and support to help improve your business.

 I've been involved in starting (and later selling) two companies.
 And I've done business with scores of others.
 Break-ups happen and they're often uncomfortable.
 They aren't always, but that's the way to bet.
 Years ago, I had an associate tell me that it...read more